How are data centres evolving to keep pace with demand?

 Quantum preparations

-Even with specialised GPUs and chips, some data centre workloads like power consumption and physical space are extremely resource intensive.
+Even with specialised GPUs and chips, AI workloads place extreme pressure on power availability and physical space within data centres.
 With traditional scaling approaches reaching limits, quantum computing is seen as the solution to bridge this gap.

 But with quantum computers eventually possessing the capabilities to break traditional encryption methods like Rivest Shamir Adleman (RSA), defence is essential, and comes in the form of post‑quantum cryptography (PQC).